Check out our calendar and join the joy!

 If emails cannot be matched, the entry cannot be accepted.

-To help us keep each Adventure organized and ensure we can celebrate every child properly, please include the following on each Adventure story, illustration, and draft page:
+To help us keep each Adventure organized and ensure we can celebrate every child properly, please include the following on the back of each Adventure story, illustration, and/or draft pages:

 The primary email must match the email used during online registration.
 If you include a backup email in the online form, that same backup email must also appear on the back of all submitted materials.